ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 So if the array is sorted by author, we cannot use binary search to search for a book title.
 Here is how you can implement the algorithm in pseudocode:

-    function binarySearch(arr, val):
+    function binarySearch(array, key):
-        low = 0                          // The lower marker, pointing to the first element in the interval. high = arr.size - 1              // The upper marker, pointing to the lasat element in the interval. while low <= high:               // Continue until the interval is empty. mid = (low + high) / 2       // Find the index of the middle value. if arr[mid] < val:           // Compare with the middle value in the interval. low = mid + 1            // What we search for is in the upper half. else if arr[mid] > val:
+        low = 0                          // The lower marker, pointing to the first element in the interval high = array.size - 1            // The upper marker, pointing to the lasat element in the interval while low <= high:               // Continue until the interval is empty: mid = (low + high) / 2       //     Find the index of the middle value if array[mid] < key:         //     Compare with the middle value in the interval: low = mid + 1            //         The search key is in the upper half else if array[mid] > key:
-                high = mid - 1           // What we search for is in the lower half.
+                high = mid - 1           //         The search key is in the lower half
             else:
-                return mid               // We found what we searched for! return null                      // The value is not in the array.
+                return mid               //         We found the search key! return null                      // The value is not in the array.

 An important implementation detail is how to implement the markers.